beh0115/pedagogy4liaisons-untlibraries/types.md

 **Lew, Shirley, and Baharak Yousefi.
 2017. *Feminists Among Us: Resistance and Advocacy in Library Leadership*.
 Sacramento: Library Juice Press.**
 ISBN: 9781634000277 [Link to UNT Record](https://iii.library.unt.edu/record=b5904770~S12).

 <p style="text-indent: 40px">Lew and Yousefi explore “intersections of gender with sexuality, race, class, and other social categories within libraries and other information environments have highlighted the need and desire of this community to engage with these concepts both in theory and praxis.”
-They focus on feminist theory in relation to library management, professional interactions, and career advancement.
-Complier’s Note: Added in 2018 for second edition of annotated bibliography. </p>
+They focus on feminist theory in relation to library management, professional interactions, and career advancement. <em>Complier’s Note: Added in 2018 for second edition of annotated bibliography</em>.</p>

 **Schlesselman-Tarango, Gina and Frances Suderman.
 2016.
 “Critical Pedagogy and the Information Cycle: A Practical Application.”
 In Pagowsky and McElroy, 59-70.**